cloudnativetrainings/trainings/kkp_fundamentals/10_master_seed_clusters_mla/README.md

 ## Configure Monitoring Stack

-Add the following to the file `values.yaml` on root level:
+Add the following to the file `values.yaml` on root level.
+Take care about the Domain.

 ```yaml
 prometheus: